Can I Eat Expired Guacamole Commercially Packaged Sold Refrigerated Unopened?

 Expert Source

-"According to USDA guidelines, commercially packaged guacamole sold refrigerated and unopened should be stored at 40°F or below and used within 1 to 2 days of opening for best quality and safety."
+"According to the FDA, commercially packaged guacamole sold refrigerated and unopened should be stored at 40°F or below and used within 1-2 days of opening for optimal food safety."

 ✅Fresh Guacamole Commercially Packaged Sold Refrigerated Unopened